DataDog/documentation/content/en/tracing/_index.md

 Now that you've configured your application to send traces to Datadog, start getting insights into your application performance:

-### Understand Service Dependencies
+### Service Map

-[View the service map][2] generated automatically from your application’s traces alongside service health metrics and monitor alert statuses.
+[Understand service dependencies][2] with an auto-generated service map from your traces alongside service performance metrics and monitor alert statuses.

-{{< img src="tracing/index/ServiceMap.gif" alt="Service Map"  style="width:100%;">}}
+{{< img src="tracing/index/ServiceMapInspect.gif" alt="Service Map"  style="width:100%;">}}

-### Service Health at-a-glance
+### Service Performance Dashboards

-[Monitor Service metrics][3] for requests, errors and latency.
+[Monitor Service metrics][3] for requests, errors and latency percentiles.
 Drill down into database queries or endpoints correlated with infrastructure.

 {{< img src="tracing/index/ServicePage.gif" alt="Service Pages"  style="width:100%;">}}

 ### Live Tail

-[Search by any tag][4] on 100% of your traces live with no sampling.
+[Search by any tag][4] on 100% of your ingested traces live with no sampling.

 {{< img src="tracing/index/SearchLiveTail.gif" alt="LiveTail"  style="width:100%;">}}